exposit/dw-playbooks/_posts/jordanprokosch/2018-01-13-the-observer.md

 source: Jordan Prokosch
 source-url: http://drivethrurpg.com/browse/pub/6472/Jordan-Prokosch

-description: '"...being a giant floating eye that is a true master of the arcane!"'
+excerpt: '"...being a giant floating eye that is a true master of the arcane!"'

 categories:
 - magic user